 Speaker crossovers can only be used with the speaker impedance they’re designed for or they won’t sound the same.

 As an example, wiring an 8 ohm home speaker to a 4 ohm car speaker crossover won’t work right.
 In that case the crossover frequency would shift downward 2 x the original value (example: a 3.5kHz crossover frequency would shift to 1.75kHz).
 That’s because the crossover is designed using math & parts based on using a 4Ω speaker load.

-What happens to a crossover when I half the speaker impedance?
+What happens to a crossover when I halve the speaker impedance?